 DMT is not illegal because of any scientific research which states that it is dangerous, or because there have been committees which have investigated its effects.
 DMT is illegal because of a United Nations Convention on Psychotropic Drugs in 1971, that all countries signed except East Timor, Equatorial Guinea, Haiti, Kiribati, Liberia, Nauru, Samoa, Solomon Islands, South Sudan, Tuvalu and Vanuatu.

 DMT is illegal because LSD was made illegal in the United States in the 1966, which then catalyses the United Nations blanket ban on all psychotropic compounds in 1971.
 The United Nations convention put LSD and DMT into the schedule 1 category, even higher than morphine or amphetamine (which are in Schedule 2), stating that compounds in schedule 1 pose a serious risk to public health and have no therapeutic value – and yet, no evidence for these claims and resulting legislation were ever made.

-LSD is not as dangerous as many people think it is, with extremely few people taking it dying, compared to the very large numbers of people who are taking it globally.
+LSD is not as dangerous as many people think it is, as extremely few people who take it actually die, compared to the very large numbers of people who are taking it globally.

 However, the establishment in the United States clearly considered LSD dangerous due to its culturally destabilising effect, because under its influence the baby boomers began to reject the status quo, and protest against foreign wars, and so LSD was perceived to promote social unrest and upheaval.